 “There’s many low-income minority populations in San Joaquin County, but there isn’t much access to higher education or commitment,” Siddiqui said.
 “I decided to create this program because I wanted to bridge the gap between higher education and medicine by giving more high school students this opportunity and helping the families who don’t have enough money to spend on summer programs.”

-Project for Peace’s $10,000 grant not only helped Siddiqui pay for her research equipment at Stanford — it also helped fund the materials for the high school summer program.
+Project for Peace’s $10,000 grant helped Siddiqui pay for the high school summer program’s materials.
 She has also hosted multiple events using the grant at which she invited speakers to talk about heart disease.

 In addition, Siddiqui plans to soon start a nonprofit organization in San Joaquin County to encourage more students to pursue fields in medicine.